List of Mega Man characters: Dr. Light

 Doctor Thomas Light, known in Japan as Doctor Thomas Right (トーマス・ライト, Tōmasu Raito), is a scientist and roboticist and the creator of Mega Man and several other robots, such as his Robot Masters, and he considers them his own children; as such, he can be considered the father of Mega Man, Roll, and Proto Man.
 Dr. Light is an idealist with a big heart, but he's naive and gullible at times, especially when it's about his rival, Dr. Wily.
 Despite being a pacifist and disliking violence, he reluctantly recognizes that using force can sometimes be necessary.
 He plays a supporting role throughout the series, often developing new equipment to help Mega Man in his battles.
 He died prior to the events of the Mega Man X series, which is set 100 years after the original series, but his legacy continues through his last creation, X, and he maintains a supporting role through enhancement capsules that contain upgrades to X's systems along with messages relayed by holographic projections of him.
 He also appears in the "Navi Mode" of Mega Man and Mega Man 6 in the Mega Man Anniversary Collection to provide gameplay hints to Mega Man.

-He is voiced by Antony Holland in Captain N: The Game Master, Jim Byrnes in the 90s TV series, Randall Wiebe in Mega Man X8, Mega Man Maverick Hunter X, and Mega Man Powered Up, Michael Mislove in Marvel vs. Capcom: Infinite, Doug Stone in Mega Man 11, Garry Chalk in Mega Man: Fully Charged and Rick Overton in Secret Level.